 Beware: If a section of your ship does not have a paint mask because it is just bare metal, you still need to slot a black texture to the paint mask.

-For each hull section you will need to add a Hull Segment script and a*sign the same material to it.
+For each hull section you will need to add a Hull Segment script and assign the same material to it.
 This is the script that links the damage model to the textures:

 Note that you can use the lock to the top right to keep a selected object in the inspector while you are browsing the project window, to drag and drop the material in the proper slot for example.